-Invitrogen™ Streptavidin-coupled Dynabeads® are a robust and versatile tool that can be used to literally target and capture specific RNA or DNA sequences and then pull them directly out of solution.
+Invitrogen™ streptavidin-coupled Dynabeads® are a robust and versatile tool that can be used to capture specific RNA or DNA sequences and then pull them directly out of solution.
 These monosized superparamagnetic Dynabeads® provide an efficient and solid-phase alternative to nitrocellulose and provide you with an unmatched level of product quality and data consistency.
-Excellent near liquid phase reaction kinetics allow for extremely fast protocols.
-The inherent ease of magnetic handling mean that downstream manipulations and buffer changes are as simple as concentrating the bead-bound target at the tube-wall with a magnet and then discarding the supernatant.
+Excellent near–liquid phase reaction kinetics allow for extremely fast protocols.
+The inherent ease of magnetic handling means that downstream manipulations and buffer changes are as simple as concentrating the bead-bound target at the tube-wall with a magnet and then discarding the supernatant.
 These beads are compatible with an extremely broad range of sample types including most bodily fluids, crude lysates of plant, animal and microbial origin as well as purified total RNA or DNA.
 Since these Dynabeads® will only interact with specifically targeted RNA or DNA molecules, upstream purification of total RNA or DNA is almost always an unnecessary step.

 The direct capture procedure involves the immobilization of double-stranded PCR products onto the beads.
 These are easily converted to single-stranded bead-bound templates which are then used to capture specific RNA or DNA molecules directly from solution.